Homepage > Journal > Quantitative research in UX

 Did You Know...

-In UX Research, Quantitative Research usually means performing Quantitative Usability Tests.
-Quantitative Usability Testing involves performing tasks defined by researchers on a website.
+In UX research, quantitative research usually means performing quantitative usability tests.
+Quantitative usability testing involves performing tasks defined by researchers on a website.

-Adopted by the researcher UX Metrics allow them to express the efficiency of task performance in numerical form.
+Adopted by a researcher, UX metrics allow them to express the efficiency of task performance in numerical form.
 A metric or UX indicator can be time or amount.

-Usually, respondents are asked to do various tasks on the website (e.g., to find a product card or use a contact form).
+Respondents are usually asked to perform various tasks on a website (e.g., find a product page, or use a contact form).

 The UX metrics that allow you to indirectly evaluate usability most often include the following: